Common Name: Silver Arowana

-No matter what variety, arowana are solitary fish.
-Unless you have a VERY large system and are planning on breeding arowana, only one fish is recommended.
+No matter what species, arowanas are solitary fish.
+Unless you have a very large aquarium system and are planning on breeding arowana, only one fish is recommended.

 Unfortunately, some arowana are very picky eaters and refuse to eat anything other than live feeds.
 Try to avoid this if you can.
-Keep in mind that any live fish or invertebrates entering the aquarium should be quarantined prior to being fed.
-If your arowana decides they are not interested in the live feed at that time, you may need to consider long term care of those additions.
+Keep in mind that any live fish or invertebrates entering the aquarium should be quarantined prior to being fed to prevent introduction of pathogens into your aquarium.
+If your arowana decides not to eat the live feed at that time, you may need to consider long term care of those feeder fish in another aquarium.

 Arowana Habitat and Care